e-gov/PH/README.md

 Browse around (mandates defined by law (Äriregistrist), global mandates (katusrollid), regular mandates) and try adding a mandate, try to remove a mandate, try to sub-delegate a mandate.

-Prototype shows that editing a mandate is possible but currently that is not in scope.
+The Prototype shows that editing a mandate is possible but currently that is not in scope.

 ## Mock service

-Ver 0.7.5 is available via x-road: https://security-server/r1/ee-dev/GOV/70006317/volitused-mock/volitused/v1/
+Ver 0.7.4 is available via x-road: https://security-server/r1/ee-dev/GOV/70006317/volitused-mock/volitused/v1/

 Example query to x-road security server: